apache/flink/docs/dev/table/common.md

 table API or SQL.

 Identifiers follow SQL requirements which means that they can be escaped with a backtick character (`` ` ``).
-Additionally all SQL reserved keywords must be escaped.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">